randmcnallyupdates/randmcnallysoftwareupdates/docs/index.rst

 Checking the Exact Rand McNally GPS Model
 -----------------------------------------

-Before attempting any software update, identify the exact Rand McNally GPS model.
+Before attempting any software update, identify the exact `Rand McNally GPS software update <https://randmcnallyupdate.inblog.io/how-to-update-rand-mcnally-software/>`_ model.
 Navigation devices can differ in hardware, software versions, storage capacity, and update requirements.

 The model information may be available in the device settings, product documentation, packaging, or identification information associated with the unit.